The information below is based on the 2019/20 financial year.

 - (1) Gross Rental Values (GRV) - Are the basis for rating, independently determined by the Valuer Generals Office.

-- (4) Rates - a differential rating system has been introduced.
+- (4) Rates - a differential rating system was introduced 2018/19.
 Rates are now divided into three categories; Residential / Non-residential / Unimproved.

 - (6) Minimum - Consistent minimum rates charge across all differential categories.